 The Health Benefits of Parsley

 Parsley is overflowing with health benefits.
-Parsley is packed with potassium, folate, and essential vitamins, including vitamins A, C, and K. This herb is also rich in antioxidants and can support bone and eye health.
+Parsley is packed with potassium, folate, and essential vitamins, including vitamins A, C, and K. This herb is also rich in antioxidants supporting the immune system, folates that prevent anemia, and vitamin A which helps to maintain healthy eyes.

-When it comes to your pet, adding a little bit of parsley to your cat’s diet can boost her immune system, promote liver health, and aid in good eyesight.
-Additionally, parsley can support a healthy urinary tract due to its antifungal properties.
+When it comes to your pet, adding a little bit of parsley to your cat’s diet can boost her immune system, promote circulatory health, and aid in good eyesight.
+Additionally, parsley can support a healthy urinary tract due to its diuretic properties.

 Is Parsley Toxic to Cats?